TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 ### Configuration

 I'm starting with a standard Rails 4.1.0 application generated with `rails new`.
-The full source for this is available at @TODO Github Repo.
+The final source for this is available at <https://github.com/TalkingQuickly/docker_rails_dev_env_example>

-The app stores all secret values (API keys, anything in `secrets.yml` etc) in environment variables and uses the dotenv gem for loading these in development.
+The Rails app stores all secret values (API keys, anything in `secrets.yml` etc) in environment variables and uses the dotenv gem for loading these in development.
+Note that in the example application, the `.env` file is included in version control, for any real application, particularly one in a public repository, this should be added to `.gitignore`.

-Your Postgres access details will be inferred directly from the database container.
+The PostgreSQL access details will be inferred directly from the database container.
 For more on this, see the section "Environment Variables in Linked Containers" later in this tutorial.
 In the example application, `database.yml` looks like this:

 ``` yaml
 default: &default